First Kamal Bahadur Shah cabinet

-The First Kamal Bahadur Shah cabinet is the 3rd cabinet of Sudurpashchim Province.
+The First Kamal Bahadur Shah cabinet was the 3rd cabinet of Sudurpashchim Province.
 It was formed after previous Chief minister, Rajendra Singh Rawal failed to win vote of confidence.

 History

 Rajendra Singh Rawal was appointed chief minister on 12 January 2023.
 His tenure lasted only 28 days after his appointment as Nagrik Unmukti Party decided to not give him vote of confidence.
 Hence, Kamal Bahadur Shah, leader of the opposition was appointed Chief minister.
 He won 41 votes against 11 in the vote of confidence.